Hey there, great to have you here!

 And congratulations!
 Because if you're reading this then I think I can safely assume that you've made the decision to explore working with a supervisor.
 That tells me that you're taking your practice seriously and that you're willing to invest in yourself to be the best coach you can be for your clients and yourself.

 To figure out whether supervision with me is right for you I'll set aside 2 hours (regardless of whether we need that long) for us to really get to know each other, hear about what it is you're looking for and to be able to decide if and how to continue.
 At the end of our first meeting I'll make you an offer based on your individual needs and you can make a decision on that basis.
 We can meet face-to-face in East London, online via Zoom or talk on the phone.

 Below I've written a little (okay, well, a lot) more about how I see supervision and what it can add to your practice.
 If you're serious about adding professional supervision to your practice, please read on.
 However, if you're here for a quick fix or you are not at least considering a monthly investment of around £150 (with some exceptions made for students and coaches-in-training) I'll be happy to recommend you one one of my associates.
 I'd appreciate it if you drop me a quick email with your phone number instead of booking a discovery session.
-I'm looking for long-term clients, practitioners who are committed to their own growth over time and willing to invest in themselves and I'm offering these 2 hours free of charge to make sure that's you.
+I'm looking for coaches who are committed to their own growth over time and willing to invest in themselves and I'm offering these 2 hours free of charge to make sure that's you.
 If it is then I can't wait to meet you! :)

 About (my approach to) supervision: